pupilfirst/wd201-scripts/working-with-npm/npm-scripts/README.md

 You can notice that the above command internally executes the `node index.js` command and the result is displayed in the Terminal.

-You can also use the above command without the run keyword, as the `start` function is in-built into the `package.json`.
+You can also use the above command without the `run` keyword, as the `start` function is added by default in the `package.json`.

 ```js
 npm start